ty359/ilmenite/README.md

 ## What Is Ilmenite

 Ilmenite is a town-building game with a relatively high DOF.
 Players can build and develop towns in a 3D sanbox world made up with blocks.
-It is developed by a team led by the great young computer scientist Ye D.P.
-Tao(ID:__ty), using Unity game engine.
+The game is using Unity game engine.

 ## Game Features